-Everything about it is just unforgettable, and that could be why it’s such a popular destination on the South Island.
+Everything about it is just unforgettable, and that could be why it’s one of New Zealands South Island must-see locations for a lot of people.
 It’s known as the adventure capital of New Zealand and offers a plethora of activities for thrill seekers.
 From hiking to bungee jumping to skiing and snowboarding, paddle boating and even jet boats.

 Wanaka is just as incredible as Queenstown is.
-Wanaka and Queenstown are usually grouped into one since they are so close to one another, which is why we are classifying Wanaka as 3.1 on our list (it’s like an added bonus).
+Wanaka and Queenstown are usually grouped into one since they are so close to one another, which is why we are classifying Wanaka as 2.1 on our list (it’s like an added bonus).
 Located about an hour from Queenstown, Wanaka is yet another mountain paradise.

 To reach this small town you must drive through the famous Crown Range.
 The Crown Range is unlike any other drive you will take in your life.

 The view is…undescribable.
 It’s everything you imagine New Zealands South Island would look like and at the same time nothing like you could ever imagine.
 When you arrive in Wanaka the amazement continues.
 Lake Wanaka stretches on into the distance as the mountain tops reflect on the beautiful water.

-It was still a pretty awesome experience and made for a hilarious story when we got home.
+It was still an awesome experience and made for a hilarious story when we got home.
 On top of that, there are a ton of great hikes in the area, Roys Peak is probably the most popular one.
-Don’t forget to visit the famous Wanaka Tree.
+And don’t forget to visit the famous Wanaka Tree.